Only Clean Beauty Brands

-There are a lot of brands that people assume are natural because they are small or use certain language, but they’re not natural at all.
+There are many brands that people assume are natural because they are small, or use certain language, but aren't natural at all.
 To be approved for sale on Biddy + May's clean beauty webstore, a product must not only be made from natural ingredients with no unsafe synthetics at all; it must also be effective and cruelty-free.
 We also take into consideration packaging and the brand’s commitment to transparency in ingredient sourcing.

-As a platform, we promote the use of and consciousness around the use of natural, cruelty-free makeup and skincare products sourced both locally and internationally.
+As a platform, we promote clean beauty consciousness, and use of natural, cruelty-free makeup and skincare products sourced both locally and internationally.
 We want to help people make educated choices around their beauty and skincare routines.
 Self-care is non-negotiable, and we think everyone deserves healthy luminous skin.
-Here is a guide to our rigorous approval process and how we’ve curated our collections.
+Here is a guide to our rigorous approval process, and how we’ve curated our collections.

 We only sell 100% natural products, and by natural, we mean products that don’t have unsafe chemicals in them.
 Currently, there is a lack of regulation, and therefore clarity, around what it means to be natural, organic or non-toxic - these terms are most commonly used by brands to market their products.

 A natural skin care ingredient is derived from a plant, mineral or animal by-product.
 The term ‘natural’ has no legal or even global third party definition, stating what qualifies it as such.
 So skincare and cosmetics companies can determine their interpretation of natural.
 The product can be promoted as ‘natural’ using evocative imagery and wording on the front label, but turn the bottle around, and the ingredients on the back do not need to reflect this.
 It may contain a small number of natural ingredients combined with toxic ingredients such as parabens, phthalates and sulfates.